-Consumers Energy Regulatory Compliance Testing Section (RCTS) conducted nitrogen oxides (NO_x), carbon monoxide (CO), and volatile organic compound (VOC) testing at the exhaust location of EUEMERGGEN3 installed at the Consumers Energy Ray Compressor Station in Armada, Michigan.
-The engine is natural gas-fired, four-stroke lean-burn (4SLB), spark ignited (SI), reciprocating internal combustion engine (RICE), \geq 130 horsepower, that powers an emergency generator to provide electricity for the site during power outages.
-EUEMERGGEN3 is an emissions unit identification within Michigan Department of Environment, Great Lakes and Energy (EGLE) Renewable Operating Permit (ROP) MI-ROP-B6636-2015a and subject to federal air emissions regulations.
+Consumers Energy Regulatory Compliance Testing Section (RCTS) conducted nitrogen oxides (NOx), carbon monoxide (CO), and volatile organic compound (VOC) testing at the exhaust location of EUEMERGGEN3 installed at the Consumers Energy Ray Compressor Station in Armada, Michigan.
+The engine is a natural gas-fired, four-stroke lean-burn (4SLB), spark ignited (SI), reciprocating internal combustion engine (RICE), $\geq 130$ horsepower, that powers an emergency generator to provide electricity for the site during power outages.
+EUEMERGGEN3 is an emissions unit identification within Michigan Department of Environment, Great Lakes, and Energy (EGLE) Renewable Operating Permit (ROP) MI-ROP-B6636-2020b and subject to federal air emissions regulations.

-The test program was conducted July 21, 2020, following the Test Protocol submitted February 19, 2020 to EGLE, to satisfy performance testing requirements and evaluate compliance with 40 CFR Part 60, Subpart JJJJ, Standards of Performance for Stationary Spark Ignition Internal Combustion Engines, (aka NSPS SI ICE), and the ROP.
-There were no deviations from the approved stack test protocol during the emissions test.
+The test program was conducted on September 7, 2023, following the Test Protocol submitted June 6, 2023, to EGLE, to satisfy performance testing requirements and evaluate compliance with 40 CFR Part 60, Subpart JJJJ, Standards of Performance for Stationary Spark Ignition Internal Combustion Engines, (aka NSPS SI ICE), and the ROP.
+There were no deviations from the approved stack test protocol, except the proposed test date of July 11, 2023, was postponed to September 7, 2023, due to a plant shutdown.

-Three, 60-minute test runs were conducted at the engine exhaust following procedures in United States Environmental Protection Agency (USEPA) Reference Methods (RM) 1, 3A, 4, 7E, 10, 19, and 25A in 40 CFR Part 60, Appendix A. During testing, EUEMERGGEN3 operated at horsepower and torque conditions within plus or minus (\pm) 10 percent of 100 percent peak (or the highest achievable) load, as specified in 40 CFR 60.4244(a).
+Three, 60-minute test runs were conducted at the engine exhaust following procedures in United States Environmental Protection Agency (USEPA) Reference Methods (RM) 1, 3A, 4, 7E, 10, 19, and 25A in 40 CFR Part 60, Appendix A. During testing, EUEMERGGEN3 operated at horsepower and torque conditions within plus or minus $(\pm)$ 10 percent of 100 percent peak (or the highest achievable) load, as specified in 40 CFR 60.4244(a).

-The results of the EUEMERGGEN3 testing indicate the NO_x , CO, and VOC emissions are compliant with applicable emissions limits.
-The results of the emissions testing are summarized in Table E-1 below.
+The results of the EUEMERGGEN3 testing indicate the $NO_x$ , CO, and VOC emissions are compliant with applicable emissions limits and summarized in Table E-1.